 Soroush Mehraban

-I'm a third-year PhD student at University of Toronto, advised by Dr. Babak Taati , and Faculty Affiliate Researcher at Vector institute .
+I'm a fourth-year PhD student at University of Toronto, advised by Dr. Babak Taati , and Faculty Affiliate Researcher at Vector institute .
 My research focuses on analyzing videos for human motion analysis including 3D human pose estimation, 3D human mesh recovery, action recognition, and gait assessment.
-I'm currently doing an internship in Pickford AI, focusing on video style transferring.
+I'm currently doing an internship in Pickford AI, focusing on real-time 3D animation generation.

 Email / CV / Scholar / Twitter / Linkedin / YouTube / Github